Partnerships in Comprehensive Literacy

 How do I learn more about the PCL model?

-You can find out more information about the PCL model by accessing the UALR Center for Literacy at http://ualr.edu/literacy/ or by contacting Michelle Amend, PCL Director for Belleville School District.
+You can find out more information about the PCL model by accessing the UALR Center for Literacy at http://ualr.edu/literacy/ or by contacting Michelle Amend, Director of the PCL Center of Wisconsin.
 A comprehensive explanation of the PCL model can also be found in the following two RtI texts: RtI in Literacy—Responsive and Comprehensive (2010) edited by Peter Johnston and Successful Approaches to RtI: Collaborative Practices for Improving K-12 Literacy (2010) edited by Marge Lipson and Karen Wixson.

 Some Thoughts From Richard Elmore, 2008, National Staff Development Council